 “Round II” is the definition of a sly R&B track.
 On it, Jacquees sings directly to this taken chick he’s trying to woo, letting her know that he can give her everything from good d**k to luxurious items.

-What I love about “Round II” is that it moves at this pace that is slow and steady.
+What I love about “Round II” is that it moves at a pace that is slow-n-steady.
 I also feel like the song slickly lets the world know how rich/romantic Jacquees is.

 “Verify” has this level of sereneness to it that is very pleasing to listen to, as on it, Jacquees sings glowingly about the love he has for his chick over this extremely laid-back instrumental.
 If I was a woman, I can easily see myself being hypnotized with what the combination of the two elements offer.

-Gunna and Thugger add some grit to “Verify,” gifting the song with slight verses about splurging on chicks.
+Gunna and Young Thug add some grit to “Verify,” gifting the song with slight verses about splurging on chicks.
 While I like their contributions, I do not think it’s necessary for the song to be successful.

 The melody on this song is killer!
 Jacquees’ low-key harmonizing is also pretty dope, too.